Image: 29.7 x 19 cm (11 11/16 x 7 1/2 in.)

 Mr. and Mrs. Charles G. Prasse Collection 1982.167

-Belying its modest size, The Spanish Steps is Prendergast’s supreme achievement among his Italian monotypes.
-Executed during the artist’s first trip to Italy, he selected a classic Roman tourist site, theatrical with its sweeping curves, and depicted three dozen red-robed Catholic seminarians flowing down the carefully delineated monumental staircase.
+Executed during Prendergast's first trip to Italy, he selected a classic Roman tourist site, theatrical with its sweeping curves, and depicted three dozen red-robed Catholic seminarians flowing down the carefully delineated monumental staircase.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.